helloturbine/turbine-docs/docs/records/bill_of_materials.md

 To create a BOM, follow these steps:

-1. Navigate to the "Inventory" tab in the navigation bar and click on "BOM."
+1. Navigate to the "Products" tab in the navigation bar and click on "BOM."

 2. Next, click the "New BOM" button located at the top right-hand side of your screen.